Everything you wanted to know about Roger Darlington

 Are you happy?

 Of all the questions put to me, this one - from CWU colleague Wendy Wooldridge - has to be the most challenging.
 The short answer is: Fundamentally - yes.
 Life is full and rich.

 Edith Piaf was able to sing "Je ne regret rien", but I confess that I have many regrets about my life - too personal and painful to record here.
 But that's in the past.
 For me, the glass is always half full, not half empty.
 Also one of my favourite sayings is: "It's never over till it's over - and then it isn't over" - so I never give up striving for what I think is right.

 My philosophy of life - set out in the heading to my web page on 'Thought For The Week' [click here] and reflected in each week's thought - is positive, optimistic, and forward-looking.

 For my suggestions on "How To Be Happy" click here.

 How would you describe yourself in a word?

-I don't think I could - but my friend Georgeanne Lamont, with whom I used to collaborate in Lamont Associates (she is now active in Caring For Care Homes [click here]), once described me in writing as a "polymath".
+I don't think I could - but my friend Georgeanne Lamont, with whom I used to collaborate in Lamont Associates, once described me in writing as a "polymath".
 I was actually unfamiliar with the word and at first I thought that it had something to do with an ability in mathematics!
 Then I looked it up in a dictionary where it was defined as "a person of great and varied learning".